| Persons Involved. Alonzo Joseph Sherman of Oscoda MI; and

 where the wool auction took place every Tuesday afternoon in

+the old days.
 The area around Dedham is where the landscape artist John

 Constable (1776-1837) was born, lived most his life, and painted